irisnet/testnets/fuxi/Status.md

 # Testnet Status

+## Nov 1, 2018 - New Release

+Released v0.6.0

+BREAKING CHANGES:

+[monitor] Use new executable binary in monitor
+FEATURES:

+[record] Add the record module of the data certification on blockchain [iservice] Add the feature of iService definition [iservice] Use --def-chain-id flag to reference the blockchain defined of the iService [cli] Add the example description in the cli help [test] Add Cli/LCD/Sim auto-test
+[test] Add cli and lcd test for record module
+[docs] Update the user doc of iservice definition and record

+BUG FIXES:
+Fix software upgrade issue caused by tx fee
+Report Panic when building the lcd proof
+Fix bugs in converting validator power to byte array Fix panic bug in wrong account number
+Fix some bugs about iservice definition and record

+## Oct 18, 2018 - New Release

+Released v0.5.0

 ## Sep 26, 2018 - Fuxi-3001 Go Live

 We started the third iteration of public testnet: fuxi-3001.